josephg/egwalker-paper/reg-text.typ

 == Eg-walker compared to existing CRDTs

-To evaluate the performance of eg-walker compared to existing CRDT algorithms, we've chosen 2 core, realistic measurements:
+We compare the performance of eg-walker to existing CRDT algorithms along the following dimensions, which are the most important aspects for practical use:

-/ Remote replay: This tests how fast each implementation can process the network format of a document, and recreate a local document state.
-For CRDT algorithms, the remote document state consists of the set of all CRDT messages.
+/ Merging remote edits: How long it takes a replica to process a batch of updates it has received from another replica, and incorporate it into its local state. //For CRDT algorithms, the remote document state consists of the set of all CRDT messages.
 For eg-walker, the state is the event graph.
-/ File size: This measures how many bytes each system takes to encode the document's state, either to send over the network or store on disk.
+/ File size: How many bytes it takes to encode the state of a document to send over the network or store on disk.
+// TODO: memory use?

+/*
 There are several other performance differences between the systems that we aren't measuring here:

 - Time to process local editing events.
 CRDT implementations need to convert local editing events into their own internal CRDT message format.
 Eg-walker is much faster here, but all the algorithms we measured can process local edits many orders of magnitude faster than any user is capable of typing, so we don't consider this test particularly relevant in practice.
 - Time to merge individual changes received over the network.
 This is hard to measure in practice.
 Eg-walker will have much less stable performance: it will be faster to merge individual sequential changes, but much slower when merging long lived branches compared to CRDTs.
 - Resident memory usage during editing.
 CRDT implementations need to keep the CRDT state resident in memory while a user edits a document.
 Eg-walker does not - the equivalent CRDT state is only generated when replaying or merging remote operations.
 And then, only the relevant parts.
 However, our eg-walker implementation currently still keeps the event graph in memory anyway.
+*/

-We've benchmarked our implementation of eg-walker against several existing CRDT libraries: Automerge @automerge, Yjs #footnote[We also tested Yrs, the rust rewrite of Yjs by the original authors.
-At the time of writing it performs worse than Yjs, so we have removed it from our data set.] @yjs, Cola @cola, and json-joy @jsonjoy.
-Unfortunately, the libraries we tested vary wildly in absolute performance.
-Despite implementing extremely similar algorithms, on some tests the best performing library performs about 500x faster than the worst.
-This makes it very hard to get a sense for how eg-walker compares to the equivalent CRDT - since our goal here is to compare the algorithms, not the implementations.
+We measure the performance of eg-walker compared to several existing, heavily optimised CRDT libraries: Automerge @automerge, Yjs #footnote[We also tested Yrs @yrs, the Rust rewrite of Yjs by the original authors.
+At the time of writing it performs worse than Yjs, so we have omitted it from our results.] @yjs, Cola @cola, and json-joy @jsonjoy.
+We found they vary wildly in performance: on some tests the best-performing library is about 500$times$ faster than the slowest.
+It is difficult to determine which differences are due to implementation style, and which are fundamental algorithmic differences.

-To that end, we also wrote our own optimised CRDT implementation, _dt-crdt_ @dt-crdt, using the same language (Rust), code style, B-tree data structures, and optimisations as our eg-walker implementation.
+In order to better compare algorithms, not implementations, we also wrote our own optimised CRDT implementation, _dt-crdt_ @dt-crdt.
+It uses the same language (Rust), code style, B-tree data structures, and optimisations as our eg-walker implementation.
 These optimisations are documented in more detail in a blog post @crdts-go-brrr.

 #figure(
   text(8pt, charts.speed_remote),